Non-JUPAS (Senior Year Admissions)

 Applicants can submit the supporting documents via the Online Application System.

 For submitted online applications, applicants cannot make amendments except for personal information such as address, email or contact numbers, etc. Updated information or amendments should be sent by post, fax or email.
-For all applications, programme / stream preference and reasons for applying cannot be amended after submission.
+For all applications, programme / stream preference cannot be amended after submission.

 After you have submitted the application you may be invited to attend interviews.
 However, not all candidates need to attend an interview and also not all departments will arrange interviews.
 Shortlisted candidates will be notified of the arrangement for interview by mail, email or phone.